NaziaFatima/iSOM_GSN/README.md

 ***********************
 To run code for sample data follow below steps :

-1- Create a new directory in you local system for Example : Test 2- Place Mergefile_top20.csv and MoCSOM.py files in that folder 3- Make sure python3 is installed and directory classpaths are set accordingly .
+1- Create a new directory in you local system for example : Test

+2- Place Mergefile_top20.csv and MoCSOM.py files in that folder

+3- Make sure python3 is installed and directory classpaths are set accordingly

-4- Run MoCSOM.py from that folder.
+4- Run MoCSOM.py from that folder

-On successfull run the script should create 2 folders under your test directory named Training and Test and the console should show the epochs data.
+On successfull run the script should create 2 folders under your test directory named Training and Test and the console should show the epochs progressed.
 Capture.png shows output of the ideal run.